Brufico/StandardFunctions/Readme.md

 #### Details{-}

-currently, Only works correctly with data.frames, not tbl_df. tbl_df's
-should be treated with as.data.frame() before calling the function. working on repairing this
+~~currently, Only works correctly with data.frames, not tbl_df. tbl_df's should be treated with as.data.frame() before calling the function. working on repairing this~~.
+Corrected.
+Should work ok.

-### orderfact : reordering the levels of one factor
+### Function orderfact() : reorder the levels of a factor

 #### Usage {-}